ubc-cirrus-lab/growlithe/README.md

 - SSH to the docker container using the credentials in the docker image and the port used for forwarding:
 `ssh participant1@localhost -p 2222`

+### Development
+- Install as pip package in edit mode as
+`pip install -e .`

+- Navigate to application and use cli `growlithe`